 Nordic skiers usually use a "step turn," like ice skaters, but with the classic telemark turn, advanced skiers tackle the winding trails of Roan Mountain, downhill ski slopes, even isolated backcountry areas drifted deep with snow.
 Be sure to view the video below to see a nordic ski lesson and sample the scenery at Blowing Rock's Moses Cone Park, one of the Boone area's best cross country ski sites.

-Cross country is a snap to learn-but you need skis, and The High Country Ski Shop at the Pineola Inn south of Linville on US 221 (828-733-2008 or 4979) offers most everything a beginner or expert skier would need-including skis, boots, and poles, for sale and rent, and lessons.
-For winter 2011/12, the High Country Ski Shop had new lightweight retail ski packages and backcountry ski gear (as well as snowshoes for sale).
+Cross country is a snap to learn -- but you need skis, and The High Country Ski Shop at the Pineola Inn south of Linville on US 221 (828-733-2008 or 4979) offers most everything a beginner or expert skier would need-including skis, boots, and poles, for sale and rent, and lessons.
+As of winter 2011/12, the High Country Ski Shop had new lightweight retail ski packages and backcountry ski gear (as well as snowshoes for sale).
 1st Tracks in Boone also sells Nordic skis, and Footsloggers in downtown Boone has snowshoes for sale.
+Sugar Mountain Resort offers guided snowshoeing trips on the ski mountain acreage.

 Tackle the skiable Boone Area trails below, then click to our detailed Trail Guide for deeper detail:

 This Blowing Rock bulge of forest on the Blue Ridge Parkway is a Currier & Ives cross country ski site.
 Twenty-five miles of road-width carriage paths wander through towering white pine forests.
 The snow-muffled landscape is a magical place where beginners can sense the spirit of the sport.
-The Bass Lake Trail is one option.
+The Bass Lake Trail accessible from U.S. 221 S. is one option that is part of the Moses Cone Estate.

 At other High Country locations, the Blue Ridge Parkway is gated when snow covers the road.
 The Price Lake Trail is good with deeper snow.
 The Grandfather Mountain portion of the road near Linville is an easy ski across the Linn Cove Viaduct-awesome scenery everywhere.
 Click here to download the Tanawha Trail map.
 The trails at Linville Falls are other good options when the snow is deeper.